Proto-Turkic language: Vowels

-Like most of its descendants, Proto-Turkic exhibited vowel harmony, distinguishing vowel qualities a, e, ı, o, u vs. ä, ë, ï, ö, ü, as well as two vowel quantities.
+Like most of its descendants, Proto-Turkic exhibited vowel harmony, distinguishing vowel qualities a, ï, o, u vs. e, ẹ, i, ö, ü, as well as two vowel quantities.
 Here, macrons represent long vowels.
-The existence of a mid back unrounded *e is not accepted by all scholars, nor is that of a mid front unrounded *ë.
-The phonemicity of the distinction between the two close unrounded vowels, i.e. front *ï and back *ı, is also rejected by some.
+Some scholars (e.g. Gerhard Doerfer) additionally reconstruct a mid back unrounded *ë based on cognate sets with Chuvash, Tuvan and Yakut ï corresponding to a in all other Turkic languages, although these correspondences can also be explained as deriving from *a which underwent subsequent sound changes in those three languages.
+The phonemicity of the distinction between the two close unrounded vowels, i.e. front *i and back *ï, is also rejected by some.